Usually, parents do not have the idea that crawling can be very helpful in the physical development of their babies.

 Reaching and holding are not easy skills to be learned; they need to have enough practice before mastering them.
 Remember, it is a demanding skill for kids to move arms, to catch their desired things, grasping and holding their toys.

 Try to put those toys closer to babies that they can grasp easily.
+This way you can get your baby moving.

 Things that can be used for this purpose can be small, lightweight toys, rings, plastic phones, and balls.
 Remember that none of these items should be small enough to cause choking hazards.